apocalyptech/snakebirdsolver/README.md

 here is blank, it means that I've not even attempted solving the level with the given algorithm.
 If I've tried but cancelled after it was clear it was going to take way too long, I've noted some relevant information about the system state at the cancellation time.
+In general I've stopped them once they get to 9GB resident memory, since with the other stuff generally running on my system, that's about when I'd start swapping.

 All times were collected while running PyPy3, instead of CPython.